Yathartha19/LLM-Powered-Quiz-Generator/README.md

-# AI Infinite Quiz App
+# LLM Powered Quiz App

 An LLM-powered, full-stack quiz application that uses the Groq API to dynamically generate questions based on user-input topics.
 Questions are generated dynamically based on the quiz topic and the user's previous answers.